andreasm80/blog.local/content/post/2024-01-15-proxmox-opentofu-ansible-and-kubernetes/index.md

     tofu apply "plan"
 ```

 I am using the -out plan to just keep a record of the plan.
 It could be called whatever I wanted.
-Now OpenTofu tells me what its intention are, and if I am happy with the plan, I will just have to apply it.
+Now OpenTofu tells me what its intention are, and if I am happy with the plan, I just need to apply it.

 So lets apply it: